-Regardless if a student is eligible or not eligible for Federal Financial Aid funding no course may be repeated more than two (2) times at Southeastern College.
+Regardless if a student is eligible or not eligible for Federal Financial Aid funding no course may be repeated more than two (2) times (three attempts in total) at Southeastern College.
 Should a student wish to seek an exception and will not exceed the quantitative standard of the Satisfactory Academic Progress Policy, s/he must submit a written request to the Dean of Academic Affairs/Campus President for approval from the Executive Director.
+If approved, the student will be eligible for Title IV funds.

 Students who repeat a course for which they have received a letter grade of "D" or "F" must notify the Registrar's Office for recalculation of their cumulative GPA.
 A course in which a satisfactory letter grade (e.g., "A", "B", "C") has been earned may not be repeated for grade average purposes.
-No courses may be repeated for grade average purposes after graduation.
+No courses may be repeated for grade average purposes.